How to turn your marketplace into a community

 Engaged users are loyal.
 When they feel they belong to a community, they are less likely to jump ship, even when a competitor tries to entice them with lower prices or other perks.

-Building trust through a community has been important for EatWith, an “Airbnb for home cooked meals”.
-I interviewed Joel Serra, EatWith’s Head of Launch, and he told me about their early days:
+Building marketplace trust on their marketplace through community-building has been important for EatWith, an "Airbnb for home-cooked meals".
+I interviewed Joel Serra, EatWith's Head of Launch, and he told me about their early days:

 This slow, community-focused strategy helped EatWith raise $8 million in funding and become a leader in their extremely crowded space.